AbbVie-ComputationalGenomics/genetic-evidence-approval/README.md

 * symbol = HUGO/HGNC symbol for gene
 * xMHCGene = is the gene considered part of xMHC?
 ##### Standardized_Nelson_Associations.tsv
-Nelson et al. supplementary table 2, standardized to use 2017 MeSH and ensembl gene ids for comparison with new data.
+[Nelson et al. 2015](https://www.nature.com/articles/ng.3314) supplementary table 2, standardized to use 2017 MeSH and ensembl gene ids for comparison with new data.
 ##### indication_trait_similarity.tsv
 A matrix with MeSH terms mapped to Pharmaprojects indications as rows and MeSH terms mapped to genetically associated traits as columns with the entries being the similarity between the terms.
 ##### Target_properties.tsv